Kubernetes Environments

 Launching the Agent from the YAML File

-You can launch the StreamSets Kubernetes agent using the YAML file that Control Hub generates.
+You can launch the IBM StreamSets Kubernetes agent using the YAML file that Control Hub generates.
 Use the Kubernetes command-line tool, kubectl, to create a deployment for the agent based on the YAML file, as you do with other Kubernetes applications.

 1. Verify that you have completed the kubectl prerequisites.